LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 ## Identification

-The parameter $l$ could be estimated from the platform mechanical but the damping parameter $\zeta$ (or frictions coefficient $k$) could not be estimated easily from the platform and should be measured experimentally.
+The parameter $l$ could be estimated from the platform mechanical but the damping parameter $\zeta$ (or frictions coefficient $k$) could not be estimated easily from the platform.

+The simulation model is satisfactory when the calculation it performs make realistic prediction.
+Experimental measurement is a good method to refine a model and tune its parameters.
+In our case, the parameters  $l$ and $\zeta$ (or $k$) are identified from the experiment explained below.

 ### Experimental logs